 “It’s your own uncertainty and your own worst enemy,” she said.
 “We never learn from our personal history, but also not worldwide history.”

 “Raise Your Banner,” too, is another call to action, with In Flames singer Anders Friden defiantly bellowing, “Blood for freedom!”

-“I think maybe it’s also a realization getting older (she is 44).
+“I think maybe it’s also a realization of getting older (she is 44).
 When you’re younger, you think you’re going to change the world.
-And then coming to a certain point in your life, you think, OK, now i’m older and the world didn’t get better,” she added.
+And then coming to a certain point in your life, you think, OK, now I’m older and the world didn’t get better,” she added.